bioinformed/glu-genetics/docs/modules/assoc/logit1.rst

 Single-locus association tests of dichotomous and unordered polytomous outcomes with optional covariates and interactions.

+The :option:`--model`, :option:`--test`, and :option:`--display` options are
+specified by a formula notation.
+See :ref:`user_manual-formulae` for more information.

 Usage::

   glu assoc.logit1 [options] phenotypes genotypes